 Tap water is for plebs, but it can be used to rinse your water pipes

-While tap water can work to rinse your water pipe clean of debris, most tap water will contain a large amount of minerals.
+While tap water can work to rinse your water pipe clean of debris, most tap water will contain a large number of minerals.
 Water filters can be used, such as a Britta or similar water filter.
 However, these types of water filters are often breeding grounds for bacteria, which you definitely don’t want to introduce to your water pipe.

 While there is more than one way to clean a water pipe, the following operating procedure is a great way to take a systematic approach to cleaning your glass water pipe and keeping it clean.
 So, every time your water pipe gets gunky, do the following:

-The Best Way to Clean a water pipe:
+The Best Way to Clean a Water Pipe:

 - Empty any remaining water from your water pipe

 - Rinse to remove any larger debris or residue from old water